Food and Drink

 Chocolate in its mystical form: as a beverage

 Although chocolate confections are widely available in Mexico today (and artisan pralines are a form of luxury here) modern-day Mexicans, like their Aztec ancestors, still prefer to take their chocolate as a liquid beverage, albeit with a European twist: by far the most popular method is melting tablets of cocoa mixed with sugar and cinnamon into hot water or milk, and whipping the drink into a froth using a specially-turned wooden whisk called a molinillo, which aerates the mixture.
-According to Mexican folklore, the “spirit” of this mystical drink resides in the foam.
+According to Mexican folklore, the “spirit” of this mystical beverage dwells in the foam.

 Mexico in your inbox